All Episodes

 Hillary Clinton, what difference does it make?

-Yet when journalists and law enforcement talking heads and politicians imply that teenage suicides are directly caused by bullying, we reinforce a false narrative that has no scientific support, and in doing so, we miss opportunities to educate the public about the things that we could be doing to reduce both bullying and suicide.
+Here's a pull quote: Yet, when journalists and law enforcement talking heads and politicians imply that teenage suicides are directly caused by bullying, we reinforce a false narrative that has no scientific support.

 It's like Howard Kurtz with a doctorate degree.

-That's and and these guys at the Pointer website say you know we're that that journalists are spreading myth after myth after myth about bullying.
+Okay, that's and these guys at the Pointer website say you know that journalists are spreading myth after myth after myth about bullying, that it's not on the rise and it does not lead to suicide.

 Every other month or so, a story about a child bullied until he or she commits suicide rises to our national consciousness.

-This month it's Rebecca Sedwick from Lakeland, Florida.
+This month, it's Rebecca Sedwick from Lakeland, Florida.

-Before that it was Gabrielle Molina of Queens.
+Before that, it was Gabrielle Molina of Queens.

-Before that it was Asher Brown.
+Before that, it was Asher Brown.

-All suicides are tragic and they're complicated, and teen suicides particularly devastating because as adults we recognize all that lost potential.
+All suicides are tragic and they're complicated, and teen suicides particularly devastating because as adults, we recognize all that lost potential.

-Yet in perpetuating these stories, which are often little more than emotional link bait, journalists are complicit in a gross oversimplification of a complicated phenomenon.
+Yet, in perpetuating these stories, which are often little more than emotional linkbait, journalists are complicit in a gross oversimplification of a complicated phenomenon.

 In short, we are just getting the facts wrong.

-People commit suicide because of mental illness.
+Try this: people commit suicide because of mental illness.

 You might think it's because they played football.